BA (Honours)/MArt The Art of Visual Effects (Integrated Masters)

-This module offers the opportunity for students to engage with the advanced theories, principles and tools at the forefront of video games.
-On successful completion of the module students will have developed an impressive mix of transferable skills, including: the ability to communicate in-depth the technical and creative issues within their community of practice and a matured awareness to self reflect on their own professional development.
+This module offers the opportunity for students to engage with the advanced theories, principles and tools at the forefront of visual effects.
+On successful completion of the module, students will have developed an impressive mix of transferable skills, including: the ability to communicate in-depth the technical and creative issues within their community of practice and a matured awareness to self reflect on their own professional development.

 Students will be refined in their professionalism by the support of both tutors and industry professionals.
 This module will benefit students in their ability to employ a high level of expertise in their personal and studio practice.
-The final project will be assessed by an incorporation of both industry and tutors.
+The final project will be assessed by an incorporation of both tutors and industry professionals.

 Professional Practice (30 credits)

-This modules allows students to showcase what they do best and is largely focused on creating an individual work on a personal development portfolio.
-Students have the chance to showcase their specialist area within their field as well as providing and receiving support from fellow students to move forward in their development from the lessons they have learnt at Escape Studios over the last two years.
+This module allows students to showcase what they do best and is largely focused on creating an individual work on a personal development portfolio.
+Students have the chance to showcase their specialist area within their field, as well as providing and receiving support from fellow students to move forward in their development, from the lessons they have learned at Escape Studios over the last two years.

 Professional Studio Project (60 credits)

-This module combines the three year efforts of the student- bringing together preparation, training and experimentation of the the previous two stages.
-The course is the pinnacle of the students learning experience which ensures that graduates are ready to advance to either a career within industry or the demands of the final MA year.
+This module combines the three-year efforts of the student, bringing together preparation, training and experimentation of the previous two stages.
+The course is the pinnacle of the students' learning experience which ensures that graduates are ready to advance to either a career within industry or the demands of the final MArt year.

 Fourth year (level 7 - integrated masters students only)

-If you’re doing the four-year MArt programme, in this final year you’ll add develop entrepreneurship and the skills needed to manage your fledgling studio as a real business, taking it to the next level of professionalism.
-You’ll be asked to organise yourselves to work as digital studio, working on projects that will be viable and to a commercial standard.
-The four modules this year assess your studio based on the crucial aspects that define its success.
+If you’re doing the four-year MArt programme, in this final year you’ll develop entrepreneurship and the skills needed to manage your fledgling studio as a real business, taking it to the next level of professionalism.
+Students will be asked to organise themselves to work as a digital studio, working on projects that will be viable and to a commercial standard.
+The four modules of this final year will cover the crucial aspects that will define your studio's success.

 Art and Design (30 credits)

-The primary focus of this module is all about creating products and services that have exceptional aesthetic and a strong brand identity.
-It investigates the visual language used within the contemporary world and looks into the way that society interacts with products, services and with each other through digital interfaces that have been crafted by experts with state-of-the-art tools.
-There is an expectation within this course that a student's output must retain an audience with a seamless usability and engage them with their works beauty, students will also learn that functionality is no longer enough in today’s world.
+The primary focus of this module is to create products and services that have exceptional aesthetic and a strong brand identity.
+It investigates the visual language used within the contemporary world and looks into the wasy that society interacts with products, services and with each other through digital interfaces that have been crafted by experts with industry-standard tools.
+There is an expectation within this course that a student's output must retain an audience with a seamless usability and engage them with their work's beauty.
+Students will also learn that functionality is no longer enough in today’s world.